NicoJanE/React-Development-Template-Stack/README.md

 - React it self
 - Project specific Docker compose files, to create and start projects

 You can use this container to start programming in your local environment for development and testing purposes.
-For the rest of the documentation open the [index](./index) file.
+For the rest of the documentation open [this page](https://nicojane.github.io/React-Development-Template-Stack/)

+<sub> &nbsp;&nbsp;&nbsp;&nbsp; *Is this a local repository project?
+Then use this local link [main page](./index) file. <sub>
+<br><br>

 <details closed>
   <summary class="clickable-summary">
   <span  class="summary-icon"></span>
-  **Side note:** Preview the markdown files(.md)
+  Side note: Preview the markdown files(.md)
   </summary> 	<!-- On same line is failure, Don't indent the following Markdown lines!  -->

 > <br>